 LEAH organizes two major events annually to encourage and inspire homeschooling families across the state.

 The Downstate Convention, hosted on Long Island, is facilitated on two separate dates, the first in March and the second in June.
 The March event features a nationally-recognized keynote speaker and a Vendor Hall while the June event focuses on homeschooling workshops and a Used Curriculum Sale.

-The Upstate Conference, hosted in Rochester, is facilitated the last weekend of May.
-This event features a nationally-recognized keynote speaker, multiple general session speakers covering a variety of topics, Special Needs sessions, a Teen Track, a Vendor Hall, and a Graduation Ceremony.
+LEAH Conference, hosted in Rochester, is facilitated the first weekend in June.
+(June 4-6, 2015) This event features a nationally-recognized keynote speaker, multiple general session speakers covering a variety of topics, Special Needs sessions, a Teen Track, an Exhibit Hall, and a Commencemet Ceremony.

 Come to one or both of the events to be inspired by the speakers and have an opportunity to see and hold curriculum in person, allowing you to speak with and ask questions of the many businesses who create curriculum and solutions to help you have a successful journey.
 Many times you will also receive special conference pricing if you decide to make a purchase during the event.